Profile of Il Palazzone

-Indeed, since his purchase in 2000, Parsons has invested a monumental amount of energy and money into making Il Palazzone a formidable name in Brunello di Montalcino, including funding the construction of a state-of-the-art winery which was completed in 2012.
-Yet at the heart of this estate’s philosophy is great respect for the traditions of the region, which includes aging wines in large oak barrels for several years, and above all else respect for the unique terroir of Brunello di Montalcino.
+Indeed, since his purchase in 2000, Parsons has invested a monumental amount of energy and money into making Il Palazzone a formidable name in Brunello di Montalcino, including funding the construction of a state-of-the-art winery, which was completed in 2012.
+Yet, at the heart of this estate’s philosophy is great respect for the region’s traditions, which includes aging wines in large oak barrels for several years, and above all else, respect for the unique terroir of Brunello di Montalcino.
 In this regard, Il Palazzone is way ahead of the curve – cultivating three very separate vineyard sites, the estate blends wines from these distinct terroirs to forge something that is much greater than the sum of its parts.

 The proof, as they say, is in the pudding – Il Palazzone continues to make a superlative range of wines that are remarkably consistent despite the vintage variations seen in Brunello di Montalcino.
 A Super-Tuscan blend is concentrated, powerful, and impressively structured, while the multi-vintage blend Rosso del Palazzone is the best value deal in Tuscany today.
 But ultimately, for our money at least, the Brunello di Montalcino Riserva is the cream of the crop, a wine which demonstrates the essential magic inherent to this idyllic corner of Tuscany.
 Powerful yet balanced, structured yet approachable, and both complex and user-friendly, it is a wine that stands the test of time.
 Enjoy a tour and VIP tasting at this exquisite winery while on a Private Montalcino Wine Tour, organized with Cellar Tours.

 Il Palazzone Brunello di Montalcino